-As part of our COMMUNITY PARTNERSHIP PROJECT, Matt is working for Spark as a consultant, developing a Wellbeing Partnership in Yeovil as well as supporting existing partnerships in Wincanton and South Petherton.
+As part of our Health and Wellbeing work, Matt is working for Spark as a consultant, developing a Wellbeing Partnership in Yeovil as well as supporting existing partnerships in Wincanton and South Petherton.
+He developed and now manages Wellbeing South Somerset, an online directory of support in South Somerset.
 He has worked in community development in Somerset for many years, for a Local Authority and as coordinator of Somerset Towns Forum, a network for town regeneration groups.
 In his spare time, Matt is a member of the Taunton Area Cycling Campaign.

 Vicky Sullivan, Community Ambassador Coordinator

 Vicky will develop and coordinate our Community Ambassador Network.
 Community Ambassadors are community-minded volunteers who have a passion to improve health and social care provision locally, and who enable people to feed back their experiences.
 They help us connect to a wide range of people and groups to ensure their voices are heard.
 Vicky has worked with community development and health-related projects in Somerset previously, and is also a volunteer health walk leader.
 She is currently studying an MSc in Nutrition, Physical Activity and Public Health at the University of Bristol.

 Alison set up and now coordinates Spark Training, a programme of quality, affordable training for the Voluntary Sector.
 Alison previously worked in Local Government for 23 years where she was senior manager of Sports and Leisure departments.
 She also runs her own Coaching and Training company.

 Kerry Wills, Communications Coordinator